Loan Exit Counseling

 - Students who have Perkins loans may complete the Perkins exit counseling at either site; however, only at the University Accounting Service website will students be able to view detailed information on their Perkins loans including borrowing history, level of indebtedness, and payment schedule.
 Therefore, the University Accounting Service site will probably be more appropriate, and informative, for Perkins borrowers.

-- Finally, the student will take a short "exam" specific to that loan program.
+- The student will take a short "exam" specific to their loan program.
 All questions on the exam must be answered correctly before the exit counseling is considered complete.

 Upon completion of the exam, students have the opportunity to print a confirmation for their personal records that they have completed the exit counseling successfully.